LionelBeato/alpacas/week-2/day-4/OVERVIEW.md

 ## Hand in Assignments
 >these are expected to be handed in through TiTuS.

+### TDD: Labs

+1. Complete the labs portion of today's assignment in a gradle java project.
+2. Create a GitHub repository for your project.
+3. Paste a link to that repository in the text-field for the assisnment in TiTuS.

+### TDD: Questions and Answers

+1. Complete the questions and answers portion of today's assignment.
+2. Add your answers to the text-field for the assignment in TiTuS.

+### Leap Year Project

 ## Notes and Links

 ## Quote of the Day